TAMID-Tech-Consulting-At-YU/TAMID-Semester-Projects/README.md

 6. Discuss any challenges you encountered and the steps you took to overcome them.

 7. Be prepared to give a 15 minute presentation to the class, summarizing the key points of your report and demonstrating the functionality of your software prototype.

+# Assignment: Building a Software Engineering Infrastructure

+## Objective

+The goal of this homework assignment is to build a software engineering infrastructure for numerous teams to use for their software development lifecycle.
+The infrastructure should include tools and processes to support collaboration, code management, continuous integration, and deployment.

+## Instructions

+1. Choose a version control system (such as Git) and set it up on a central repository.

+2. Choose a task/project management tool (such as Trello, JIRA, or Asana) and set it up for the teams to use.

+3. Choose a continuous integration/continuous deployment tool (such as Jenkins, Travis CI, or CircleCI) and set it up to automatically build, test, and deploy code changes to a staging environment.

+4. Choose a testing framework (such as JUnit, TestNG, or Selenium) and set it up for the teams to use for automated testing.

+5. Choose a code review tool (such as GitHub Pull Requests or Gerrit) and set it up for the teams to use for peer review of code changes.

+6. Document the entire process and tools used, including setup and usage instructions, and make it available to all teams.

+## Deliverables

+1. A fully functional software engineering infrastructure including version control, task management, continuous integration/deployment, testing, and code review.

+2. A comprehensive documentation of the infrastructure, including setup and usage instructions.

+3. A brief presentation (10-15 minutes) explaining the infrastructure and how it supports the software development lifecycle.